 Modular homes.
 Efficiently constructed to exacting design specifications, providing a beautiful, healthy home in nearly half the construction time of a traditionally built home.
 Built indoors in an environmentally-protected factory means that the components in each Maple Leaf Homes modular home are not exposed to rain, mould, snow or other harmful elements.
 It allows us to build year round without weather delays that are common in traditional stick-built onsite construction.

-Modular home construction has become increasingly popular in recent years as a way of improving efficiency, cost effectiveness and flexibility of features.
-Ranta Contracting Inc. is a leading producer of modular homes in Thunder Bay and surrounding communities, offering a variety of standard plans, as well as custom designs that meet your specific needs.
+Modular home construction.
+Sophisticated designs and style options.
+Ranta Contracting Inc. offers a variety of standard plans, modified to suit or bring us your custom design and we will work with you from concept to completion to meet your specific needs.
 We have partnered with North Shore Quality Homes to supply Maple Leaf modular homes in the Thunder Bay area.
-All of the modular homes we construct comply with local and provincial building codes.
+All modular homes we supply meet and exceed local and provincial building codes.